-One diagnostic tool used is urodynamics, a study that assesses how the bladder and urethra are performing their job of storing and releasing urine.
-Urodynamic tests help a doctor see how well the bladder and urinary muscles work and can help explain symptoms such as:
+One diagnostic tool used is urodynamics, a study that assesses how the bladder and urethra store and release urine.

-- Results are given at the time of evaluation, and patients leave the office with a plan of treatment
+Results are provided at the time of the evaluation, and patients leave the office with a treatment plan tailored to their specific needs and lifestyle.